chef-boneyard/cookbook-guide/docs/08_lint.md

-# How do we Test our Cookbook?
-Lint #
+## How do we Test our Cookbook?
+Linting
 * Foodcritic
  * Chef style guide for cookbooks
  * <https://www.foodcritic.io>